 Ferris wheels have long been a traditional attraction at amusement parks around the world.
 Many people are drawn to these enclosed capsules because riders can enjoy very nice views as the wheel turns.
 Additionally, some people would be able to see other attractions they could be interested in from the sky, increasing their chances of heading there afterwards.
 Since they wanted to have more consumers, department stores installed Ferris wheels on their rooftops to ensure that families would want to go shopping.
 Even if people were going there just to ride the Ferris wheel, chances were they would end up buying something on their way out.

 Kamata’s candy-colored Ferris wheel has been a fixture of Tokyo Plaza, located adjacent to Kamata Station, since around 1968; and it gives riders a chance to see Mt.
 Fuji once they are on top.
 Once the trend died and all Ferris wheels on top on department stores began to be dismantled, Tokyu Plaza’s Ferris wheel was meant to have the same fate.
 However, it was spared due to the many requests of locals who wanted the Ferris wheel to continue operating.
 Although not the tallest Ferris wheel in the world (it’s in fact quite small), it offers beautiful views not matter the day.

-On the first open of restart, many people, young and old, were seen lining eager to give the facility a try.
-The renovated wheel was given the name “Ferris Wheel of Fortune” among the other suggested names.
-The ride fee is 300 yen and it operates from 10:00 a.m. to 6:00 p.m.
-Besides this, you can also check out many things in Kamata area such as its restaurants and cafes, entertainment scenes, shopping places and comfortable hotels.
+The ride was refurbished and reopened on October 11, 2013.
+When it was reopened, many people, young and old, were seen lining eagerly to ride the beloved Ferris wheel.
+The renovated wheel was given the name “Ferris Wheel of Fortune”.
+One ticket is 300 yen, and the Ferris wheel operates from 10:00 a.m. to 6:00 p.m.
+Besides this, you can also check out many things in the Kamata area such as its restaurants and cafes, entertainment scenes, shopping place,s and comfortable hotels.